-Long-term Incentives
+Long-Term Incentives

-Long-term incentives are intended to align the named executive officer' interests with those of stockholders and encourage the achievement of the long-term goals of the Company.
-Long-term incentives are also designed to motivate and retain top talent.
-To accomplish these objectives the Compensation and Personnel Committee has discretion to make grants of options, time-based restricted stock or performance award shares under its equity plans (the Performance Award Plan for awards granted prior to passage of the 2008 Plan, and the 2008 Plan for awards granted thereafter, and the A&R 2008 Plan following the Annual Meeting if it is approved by the stockholders) and time-based vesting contributions to the Company's non-qualified deferred compensation plan.
-In fiscal 2009, the Compensation and Personnel Committee determined to award a mix of time- and performance based restricted stock because time-based restricted stock offers retention value while performance-based restricted stock only vests upon the satisfaction of certain criteria and thus aligns the interests of management with those of stockholders.
+Long-term incentives are intended to align the named executive officers' interests with those of stockholders and encourage the achievement of the long-term goals of the Company.
+Long-term incentives are also designed to motivate and help retain top talent.
+To accomplish these objectives the Committee has discretion to make grants of options, time-based restricted stock or performance-based awards, as well as contributions to the Company's non-qualified deferred compensation plan (described below) that vest over time.